jrjones/blog.jrj.org/pages/what-i-use.md

     <div id="panelHomeEntertainment" class="content">
         <p>I love movies, and we live in a new golden age of television.
 Here's how I consume it all.</p>

-        <h2>Main Set-Top Box: <em>Apple TV (2015)</em></h2>
+        <h2>Main Set-Top Box: <em>Apple TV 4K</em></h2>
         <p>I have two current-generation <a href="http://www.apple.com/tv/">Apple TV</a> devices (one in the living room, and one in the basement in front of the eliptical trainer.)
-I also have a previous generation Apple TV in my home office.
+I also have a 4K Apple TV in my home office.
 It's what we use to watch movies, catch-up on TV shows, and watch all kinds of online video.
 It's a good device with a decent user experience, but it's backed up by an exceptional media ecosystem.</p>

         <h2>Gaming Console: <em>XBox One</em></h2>
         <p>I used to work on the XBox team, so obviously I have an <a href="http://www.xbox.com/en-US/xbox-one">XBox One console</a> with Kinect...
 I find I don't use it very often, but I still think it's a great gaming and media platform.
 Favorite games: GTA V, Dead Rising 3, Forza 6/Forza Horizons, and Elite: Dangerous.</p>